 After 8 a.m. on May 3, 1971, waves of demonstrators, who had been attempting to block traffic, were driven through Georgetown by police using tear gas.
-As the gas reached campus, a decision was made at 9:15 a.m. to cancel exams – 15 minutes before the exams were due to start.
+As the gas reached campus, a decision was made at 9:15 a.m. to cancel exams – 15 minutes before the exams were due to start - although it appears some exams did take place.
 An area for washing off pepper and tear gas was set up in the Bles Building and student marshals worked, at great personal risk, to try and keep police and demonstrators apart.
 Afternoon exams were cancelled at 12:20 p.m.
-By 4:15, the demonstrators, who were estimated to have reached about 2500 in number, had left campus.
+By 4:15, the demonstrators, who were estimated by the University to have numbered about 2500, had left campus.

 There were no reports of serious personal injury and, surprisingly, property damage was quite limited.
 American University and George Washington University experienced similar situations to Georgetown and the three universities were in continuous contact, sharing information and advice.

 Dr. Rueckel, using an idea borrowed from Charles Schultz’ Peanuts comic strip, set up a booth at Healy Circle where students could consult her for a fee of 5 cents – the money going to projects such as the University Center.
 She explained her actions by saying: I don’t have as much student contact as I used to have . . .
 I see the kids who are politicals and I see the kids who are in trouble and I see the ‘goody-goodies’ but I don’t see the regular students.
 On her first day of operation in October 1970, she (and her French poodle Seamus) grossed 92 cents.